Learn how easy it is to make these beautiful and natural acorn napkin ties. Perfect for adorning your Thanksgiving table or any time of year.

 Thanksgiving is one of the few holidays where I really like to decorate the table.
 And of course, if I can add a little nature in I'm all for it.
-A while back I made real pine cone napkin rings that doubled as a place card holder.
+A while back I made real pine cone napkin rings that doubled as a place card holder as part of my table decor.

-Today, I'm sharing an easy craft that uses acorns (we are inundated with them), to wrap around the napkin.
+Today, I'm sharing a fun fall craft that uses acorns (we are inundated with them), to wrap around the napkin.
 I love the shape and color of the acorns that we get in the yard.
 I'm not sure but I think I've identified the oak trees as red oaks from the shape of the acorns and leaves.

 How to Make Acorn Napkin Ties